aws/aws-sam-cli/designs/golden_templates_and_semver_check.md

 ---------------------

-Add a new `tests/golden/` corpus and harness (per-PR unit tier), a daily subprocess-driven tier under `tests/regression/golden_templates/`, and a tiny standalone GitHub workflow that enforces the semver rule.
+Add a new `tests/golden/` corpus and harness (per-PR unit tier), a daily subprocess-driven tier under `tests/integration/golden_templates/`, and a tiny standalone GitHub workflow that enforces the semver rule.
 The corpus covers both LE and non-LE templates across four axes: SAM resources, packageable CFN resources, LE intrinsics, and cross-cutting features.

-The two tiers share `tests/golden/templates/` as their single corpus source — the regression tier reads case directories straight from the unit tier so authoring a new case lands in both places at once.
+The two tiers share `tests/golden/templates/` as their single corpus source — the integration tier reads case directories straight from the unit tier so authoring a new case lands in both places at once.

 Success criteria for the change